OWASP/www-policy/operational/general-disclaimer.md

 ### Not professional advice
 If you need specific advice (for example, medical, legal, financial, or risk management) please seek a professional who is licensed or knowledgeable in that area.

-Thank you for taking the time to read this page, and please enjoy your use of OWASP.